 What’s needed is an infrastructure update that delivers the required parallel processing performance at a reasonable cost.
-In most cases, the best solution is one that combines multithreaded CPUs with GPUs, large memory, high-performance interconnects, and storage solutions with high I/O and throughput, plus low latency features.
+In most cases, the best solution is one that combines multithreaded CPUs with GPUs, large memory, high-performance interconnects, and HPC storage solutions with high I/O and throughput, plus low latency features.

 Organizations have been scaling their systems for things like Big Data and the use of more sophisticated analytics for years.
 In most cases, solutions based on traditional CPU architectures were enough.